selcukkubur/selcukkubur/README.md

 ## Job

-I'm working as a Senior Devops Engineer
+I'm working as a DevOps Manager

 ## Know / Using 🧠